How To Embrace Being the Black Sheep of the Family

 Oftentimes, black sheep will leave the family unit to seek success elsewhere.
 Their thinking goes, “Once I prove myself in the real world, my family will finally come to love me.”

-But five minutes into the family reunion, you are back to where you started.
+You might return as a winner, but five minutes into the family reunion, you are back to where you started.
+No fanfare — you are still the black sheep.

 Don’t take it personally.
 It is not about what you have done or have not done.
 It is about them.
 They need things to stay as they are.

-There will be instances when you are too tired to argue, or it is simply not worth it.
+There will be instances when you are too tired to take a stance.
 But you can still try to detach yourself from the situation.

 A great trick is to pretend you are an actor in a sitcom, surrounded by a bunch of crazies.